 Note: If you believe your property or business is potentially blighted by the proposed routing, there is a mechanism for you to take this up directly with EWR.
 There is a “Guide to Statutory Blight Notices” that you can download from the EWR website. https://eastwestrail.co.uk/library/documents?start=12

 East West Rail and Kingston - Information from your Parish Council [12 May 2021]

 The following flyer is being distributed to every household in Kingston.
 The text is reproduced below.

-The link to a recording of this event will be available from this EWR page shortly [page last checked 17 May]
+The link to a recording of this event is available from this EWR page.

 The hour long event had presentations from EWR staff on the project as a whole, on customer experience, and some of the issues relevant to the Clapham to the Eversdens section of the route.